-Another notable observation\textemdash not as clearly seen in N23 data\textemdash is garnered from the S24 dataset; namely, increasing $\muL$ drastically impacts elongated bubble shape, particularly at the nose region.
+Another notable observation\textemdash not seen as clearly in N23 data\textemdash is garnered from the S24 dataset; namely, increasing $\muL$ drastically impacts elongated bubble shape, particularly at the nose region.
 In the lighter-oil cases $\{\mathrm{A.k}\mid\forall \mathrm{k}\}$, the bubble nose is thin and markedly curved toward the downward direction, resulting in plainly visible asymmetry; in the heavier-oil cases $\{\mathrm{B.k}\mid\forall \mathrm{k}\}$, however, the bubble nose is thick and symmetrical, especially in the higher-$\Fr$ version $\mathrm{B}.2$ wherein perfect-centring is nearly realized for at least $4D$ from nose-tip, as discussed above.
-Within comparable case-pairs $\{\mathrm{A}.1,\mathrm{B}.1\}$ and $\{\mathrm{A}.2,\mathrm{B}.2\}$, $\Fr$ and $\gamma$ are numerically similar\textemdash since roughly equal volumes of gas and liquid are supplied amidst pairings, it is evident that $(\Delta\muL)_{\scriptscriptstyle \mathrm{AB}}$ alters the 3-dimensional distribution of phases.
+Within comparable case-pairs $\{\mathrm{A}.1,\mathrm{B}.1\}$ and $\{\mathrm{A}.2,\mathrm{B}.2\}$, $\Fr$ and $\gamma$ are numerically similar; since roughly equal volumes of gas and liquid are supplied amidst pairings, it is evident that $(\Delta\muL)_{\scriptscriptstyle \mathrm{AB}}$ alters the 3-dimensional distribution of phases.
 S24's authors mention that higher-$\muL$ results in curtailing of bubble length.
-For the lighter-oil cases, gas is stretched over a longer distance and thus thinner\textemdash viewed perpendicularly to flow\textemdash than in the heavier-oil cases.
-Improvement in axial symmetry signifies greater coherence of centring mechanisms or downward suction applied to the bubble.
+For the lighter-oil cases, gas is stretched over a longer distance and thus thinner\textemdash viewed from a vantage perpendicular to the direction of flow\textemdash than in the heavier-oil cases.
+Improvements in symmetry signify greater axial coherence of centring mechanisms or downward suction applied to the bubble.
 That such an enhancement is correlated with increasing $\muL$ is conducive to the overall narrative derived here.
 To further comprehend the impact of $\muL$ on long bubble shape and centring manifestation, cross-sectional photos\textemdash obtained using specialized experimental design such as that utilized in \citet{JamariEA08}\textemdash are necessary.